New Texas Symphony Orchestra

 Mission

-The mission of the NTSO is to enrich the greater Dallas communities.
-We offer inspiration and entertainment by connecting the patrons of North Texas with live symphonic music.
+The mission of the New Texas Symphony Orchestra is to enrich the greater Dallas communities.
+We offer inspiration and entertainment by connecting the people of North Texas with live symphonic music.

-Our vision is to perform dynamic music that inspires and educates the community at large while nurturing the musicianship of the orchestra players.
+Our vision is to perform dynamic music that inspires and educates the community while nurturing the musicianship of our orchestra members.

 Needs